edude15000/game/README.md

 This repository contains several games, started by edude15000.

-Current development is focused on the miniRPG - start the game by running the StartGameGui.java file.
+Current development is focused on the miniRPG - start the game by running the game/src/miniRPG/StartGameGui.java file.
-Alternatively, run Play.java to play the command line version, which has a fuller set of features.
+Alternatively, run game/src/miniRPG/Play.java to play the command line version, which has a fuller set of features.